tarwn/lessthandot-hugo/blogs/content/posts/2010-05-11-sql-meme-tagged-5-things-sql-server-shou.md

 ### Restrictions on Indexed Views

-Lookup indexed views and you will see more restrictions than you can fathom, you can&#8217;t memorize these things either, there are too many.
+Lookup indexed views and you will see more restrictions than you can fathom, you can't memorize these things either, there are too many.
 First you need a bunch of setting

 sql
 SET NUMERIC_ROUNDABORT OFF;